 Clinical Relevance: Disorders of the Peritoneal Cavity

 Ascites refers to an accumulation of excess fluid within the peritoneal cavity.
-It can occur in conjunction with infection and peritonitis – however, it is more commonly caused by portal hypertension (secondary to cirrhosis of the liver).
+It is typically caused by portal hypertension (secondary to liver cirrhosis).

 Peritonitis refers to infection and inflammation of the peritoneum.
 It can occur as a result of bacterial contamination during a laparotomy (open surgical incision of the peritoneum) or it can occur secondary to an infection elsewhere in the GI tract, for example a ruptured appendix, acute pancreatitis or a gastric ulcer eroding through the wall of the stomach.

 Clinical features include pain and tenderness of the overlying skin and the anterolateral abdominal muscles contract to protect the viscera (known as guarding).
 Other symptoms include; fever, nausea, vomiting, and constipation.
 Patients may lie with their knees flexed in an effort to relax the anterolateral abdominal wall muscles.